unit-io/unitdb/memdb/README.md

 #### Store a message
 Use DB.Put() function to insert a new key-value pair.
-Note, if key exists then it overrides key-value if the write operation happens within same timeID (see timeRecordInterval option) or it insert a new key-value pair in different timeID.
+Note, if key exists then it overrides key-value when the writes happen within same timeID (see timeRecordInterval option) or it insert a new key-value pair in different timeID.

 ```
 	if timeID, err := db.Put(1, []byte("msg 1")); err != nil {